Minimum Wage in Nunavut: 2025 Updates and What to Expect

 Nunavut’s minimum wage is currently the highest in Canada

-The current minimum wage in Nunavut is $19.75 per hour as of September 1, 2025, the highest among Canada’s minimum wage.
+The current minimum wage in Nunavut is $19.75 per hour, as of September 1, 2025, which makes it the highest among Canada’s minimum wages.
 This significant bump was intended to relieve the cost of living and escalating inflation.

-This covers all territorial workers, including those in Iqaluit, Rankin Inlet, Cambridge Bay, Arviat, Baker Lake, Igloolik, Pond Inlet, Kugluktuk, and Gjoa Haven.
+This minimum wage covers nearly all workers, regardless of their age or profession, with only a few specific exceptions.
+It covers all territorial workers, including those in Iqaluit, Rankin Inlet, Cambridge Bay, Arviat, Baker Lake, Igloolik, Pond Inlet, Kugluktuk, and Gjoa Haven.

-Here are 3 employment categories that fall outside minimum wage requirements:
+Here are four main employment categories that fall outside minimum wage requirements:

 • Trappers and commercial fishery workers: These traditional harvesting sectors constitute substantial portions of Nunavut’s economic output.
 When employers in these industries provide lodging or board, they may deduct these benefits from wages paid.